UnifyID/unifyid-ios-sdk/README.md

 #### Installation

-1. Download the UnifyID framework artifacts into a local vendor folder in your project.
-All SDK targets will require the `UnifyID-Core` release frameworks (`UnifyID`, `SwiftProtobuf` & `Clibsodium`) in addition to the frameworks provided by a `GaitAuth`/`PushAuth`/`HumanDetect` release.
+1. Download the Prove framework artifacts into a local vendor folder in your project.
+All SDK targets will require the `Prove-Core` release frameworks (`Prove`, `SwiftProtobuf` & `Clibsodium`) in addition to the frameworks provided by a `GaitAuth`/`PushAuth`/`HumanDetect` release.
 Unzip the downloaded files to extract the `xcframework`s.

 2. Open your Xcode project or workspace and navigate to the "Build Phases" tab of your application target.
 Expand the "Link Binary with Libraries" section